geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 ‎
 ‎In the **Assign To** field, enter **Allan** in the field and then select **Allan Deyoung** from the list.

-26. Select the **check mark icon** to submit the form.
+26. Select the **check mark** icon to submit the form.

 27. This time, all the data should have been successfully processed, the record should have been added to the **Service Desk Requests** list, and **BrowseScreen1** should be returned.

 28. You should now verify that the record has been added to the **Service Desk Requests** list in the **IT Services** site.
 ‎
-‎Select the **IT Services – Service Desk Requests** tab in your browser, and then select the **Refresh** icon on the right side of the address bar.
+‎Select the **IT Services – Service Desk Requests** tab in your browser, and then select the **Refresh** icon on the left side of the address bar.
 Scroll down through the list and verify the record that you entered appears in the list.

 29. Switch back to the **&lt;app name&gt; - Saved (Unpublished) – Power Apps** tab in your browser.
 You should still be on the browse screen for the app (**BrowseScreen1**) and it should still be running in Preview mode.